-Note: All devices in starter, microservices, and essentials fleets must run balenaOS v2.12.0 or higher.
+Note: All devices microservice and essentials fleets must run balenaOS v2.12.0 or higher.
 If you do not have the option to choose one of these fleet types, the selected device type does not yet have a high enough balenaOS version available.
 A classic fleet type will be assigned by default.

-Existing fleets can be converted to any of the types available for new fleets, as long as all devices belonging to that fleet meet the OS version requirements, and the account has appropriate privileges.
-Users can convert any fleet to classic if they have an existing classic or legacy fleet, and to legacy, if they have an existing legacy fleet.
+Existing fleets can be converted to Microservices, as long as all devices belonging to that fleet meet the OS version requirements, and the account has appropriate privileges.

 To convert your fleet, first be sure all devices meet the balenaOS version requirements for the desired fleet type, updating if necessary.
 Then, from the fleet summary page, click Settings, and scroll down to the Fleet type section.
 Select the fleet type you would like to convert to from the dropdown.
 If your fleet cannot be converted to the selected type, you will see it marked as unavailable.